 The Arts & Crafts Movement had distinct regional markers.
 The Prairie School Style (low-pitched roofs, overhanging eaves), propagated by Frank Lloyd Wright, and California’s ever-present bungalow style both fall under the American Arts & Craft Movement.

 Craftsman houses and bungalows generally have horizontal rather than vertical lines.
 They’re characterized by gabled roofs, prominent eaves, abundant windows, covered porches, and tapered columns.
 Historically, they have stained wooden shingles or facades made of stucco or stone and are painted earthy colors with contrasting trim.

 The interiors of Arts & Crafts homes are often marked by large fireplaces, exposed beams, and built-in cabinets and shelves.
 The built-ins efficiently use space, while more fully incorporating furnishings into design.

 At Bluestone Construction, we love building Arts & Crafts homes, because we appreciate the efficiency of the design and the emphasis on working with nature.

 The design of this sprawling Hendersonville home was inspired by the West Virginia-raised brothers, Charles Sumner and Henry Mather Greene.
 After graduating from MIT with architecture degrees, the brothers moved to California and pioneered the bungalow style.

-In honoring the Arts & Crafts tenant of native materials, we used quarter-sawn white oak for the flooring throughout this home.
+In honoring the Arts & Crafts tenet of native materials, we used quarter-sawn white oak for the flooring throughout this home.
 (White Oak is a very common tree in this area).
 We also used cut stone, to complement the home’s mountain setting.